dynamsoft-docs/capture-vision-docs-server/programming/cplusplus/api-reference/core/intermediate-results/observed-parameters.md

 ---
 layout: default-layout
-title: class CObservedParameters - Dynamsoft Core Module C++ Edition API Reference
+title: class CObservationParameters - Dynamsoft Core Module C++ Edition API Reference
-description: This page shows the C++ edition of the class CObservedParameters in Dynamsoft Core Module.
+description: This page shows the C++ edition of the class CObservationParameters in Dynamsoft Core Module.
 keywords: intermediate result, c++
 needAutoGenerateSidebar: true
 ---

-# CObservedParameters
+# CObservationParameters

-The `ObservedParameters` class is used to set filter conditions for the `CIntermediateResultReceiver`, so that only intermediate results meeting specific conditions will be called back.
+The `CObservationParameters` class is used to set filter conditions for the `CIntermediateResultReceiver`, so that only intermediate results meeting specific conditions will be called back.

 ## Definition